 Gabapentin can be started at a dose of 300mg once daily on day one, then 300mg twice daily on day two, then 300mg three times a day and so on.
-Assuming 300mg of gabapentin is approximately equivalent to 50mg pregabalin, then as 300mg of gabapentin is added, the dose of pregabalin could be reduced by 50mg.
+Assuming 300mg of gabapentin is approximately equivalent to 50mg pregabalin, then as 300mg of gabapentin is added, the dose of pregabalin could be reduced by 50mg. seizure disorders.
+The clinical importance of a slow withdrawal in patients with neuropathic pain remains unknown.

 Practically the prescriber may have to prescribe a lower strength of capsule to enable dose adjustment and reduction for a week.
-For example, if a patient was taking pregabalin 150mg twice daily at a dose of one capsule twice a day - this could be converted to 50mg capsules.
+For example if a patient was taking pregabalin 150mg twice daily at a dose of one capsule twice a day - this could be converted to 50mg capsules.
 They would now be taking three capsules twice a day.
-An example of a dose crosstaper is illustrated in Appendix 3.
+An example of a dose reduction is illustrated in appendix 3.